Informant: Politics

 Informers alert authorities regarding government officials that are corrupt.
 Officials may be taking bribes or be participants in a money loop also called a kickback.
 Informers in some countries receive a percentage of all money recovered by their government.

 The ancient Roman historian Lactantius described a judiciary case which involved the prosecution of a woman suspected to have advised another woman not to marry Maximinus II: "Neither indeed was there any accuser, until a certain Jew, one charged with other offences, was induced, through hope of pardon, to give false evidence against the innocent.
 The equitable and vigilant magistrate conducted him out of the city under a guard, lest the populace should have stoned him...
 The Jew was ordered to the torture till he should speak as he had been instructed...
 The innocent were condemned to die....
 Nor was the promise of pardon made good to the feigned adulterer, for he was fixed to a gibbet, and then he disclosed the whole secret contrivance; and with his last breath he protested to all the beholders that the women died innocent."

 Criminal informant schemes have been used as cover for politically motivated intelligence offensives.

-Jailhouse informants
+False testimony

 Jailhouse informants, who report hearsay (admissions against penal interest) which they claim to have heard while the accused is in pretrial detention, usually in exchange for sentence reductions or other inducements, have been the focus of particular controversy.
 Some examples of their use are in connection with Stanley Williams, Cameron Todd Willingham, Thomas Silverstein, Marshall "Eddie" Conway, Temujin Kensu and a suspect in the disappearance of Etan Patz.
 The Innocence Project has stated that 15% of all wrongful convictions later exonerated because of DNA results were accompanied by false testimony by jailhouse informants.
 50% of murder convictions exonerated by DNA were accompanied by false testimony by jailhouse informants.

+Entrapment

+Payments to informants can incentivize crime which would not have happened without the payments and can result in entrapment.
+Paid informants and agent provocateurs have often been used to weaken, destabilize and ultimately break movements.